atlassian/conartist/README.md

 When running `conartist` from the CLI:

-- `cli` the options passed in via the CLI.
+- `cli` is the options passed in via the CLI.
 The CLI allows arbitrary options and they will be passed in as specified by the caller.
-- `cwd` the directory that the configuration is being run in.
+- `cwd` is the directory that the configuration is being run in.
 This defaults to `process.cwd()` but can be specified as an array by `stdin` delimmited with `\n` or `--cwd` delimmited by `,`.
 It normalize and run the configuration for each cwd that is specified.
-- `opt` any other metadata passed in by the CLI runner.
+- `opt` is any other metadata passed in by the CLI runner.
 This can be useful when creating your own CLI runner with `run()`.

 ## API